adrian-web/laracasts-tweety/README.md

 Simple Twitter clone website with Laravel.

-Data structure
-1. Tweet entity with at least body and optional image fields.
-2. User entity with name with at least name, description and optional avatar fields.
-3. Tweets can be liked, disliked.
-4. Users can be followed (and unfollowed) by other users.

-Route endpoints
-1. Get a list of all users.
-2. Get relevant posts (show your tweets, tweets liked/disliked by you from users you follow).
-3. Get a profile page for a given user.
-4. Get notifications (when you've been mentioned '@' in a tweet).

-## How to navigate a project

-To visit tweets page ('/tweets'), you have to be logged in (registration required).

-To login/register, look up to top right corner (or center) of a website (at '/' route) or manually visit '/login' or '/register'.

-From a main route '/tweets' you can visit specific routes:
-- explore all users,
-- visit and edit your profile,
-- visit your notifications page,
-- add/edit/delete your tweets,
-- follow or unfollow other users,
-- like or dislike tweets.

 ## How to setup a Laravel project from github repository

 1. Download .zip file from a given github repository.